roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/more-gotchas/article.md

 </svg>
 ```

-I know you see a couple of 1/2 pixes in there, this is purposeful!
+I know you see a couple of 1/2 pixes in there!
+Seems like there is a few schools of thought on this, I prefer to have the stroke line up to the pixel grid as that is what will display in the end.
 The coordinates are placed on the 1/2 pixel so that your 1px stroke is 1/2 on each side of the path.
 It looks something like this (in Illustrator):
 <img width="300" src="./images/pixel-view.png" title="Strokes on the Pixel Grid" alt="Strokes on the Pixel Grid" />